zeniokrako/coliseum/README.md

 Rule 2 : **Format** - FT10 and must change stage every 5 games.

-Rule 3 : **Stage Change** - Can change character if they have recently lost a game.
+Rule 3 : **Character Change** - Can change character if they have recently lost a game.

 ## Rewards/Punishments